 Interflon Degreaser EM30+

-Interflon Degreaser EM30+ is an all-purpose cleaning spray, rated NSF K1/K3.
+Interflon Degreaser EM30+ is an all-purpose cleaning spray, rated NSF K1/K3 (kosher and halal).
 For use in food processing areas.
 Excellent for tough cleaning jobs: breaks down heavy greases, oils, grime, dirt, graphite and carbon residue.
 Removes tar, paint, silicone, glues, hot melt, resins, polymers, styrenes, gasket sealant, adhesives, waxes, bitumen, dyes, inks, paints, sugars, syrups, labels and graffiti too.
 Very effective cold degreaser on engines, chains, gearwheels, conveyors, bearings, slides and many other machine parts, as well as on hard stone, tiles, floors, walls etc.

 Interflon Eco Degreaser